unoplatform/uno.extensions/doc/Extensions/Serialization/HowTo-Serialization.md

     }
 ```

-* To represent JSON data in both its serialized and deserialized form, you can now do the following:
+* You can now serialize a `Person` object or deserialize from json like below:

 ```csharp
     Person person = new Person { Name = "Lydia", Age = 24, Height = 160, Weight = 60 };